muggy8/improbable/from-me-to-me/Ur78er4a.md

 I wouldn't say that that's not a good strategy when it comes to Phanna but there's no way I would be able to do that.

-There's just something about Phanna that I can't possibly ignore no matter what absurd things he says.

-Afterall, he'd done so much for me with the strange knowledge he has.
+There's just something about Phanna that I can't possibly ignore no matter what absurd things he says after all he'd done for me with the strange knowledge he has.

 "So what do you say?
 Wanna join us today?"
 Phanna asked again playfully.